mkumar73/beckernick.github.io/_posts/2016-09-07-activity-prediction.markdown

 So I googled it.

-Fitbits use a 3-axial accelerometer to track my motion, according to the the company's [website](https://help.fitbit.com/articles/en_US/Help_article/1143).
+My Fitbit uses a 3-axial accelerometer to track my motion, according to the the company's [website](https://help.fitbit.com/articles/en_US/Help_article/1143).
 The tracker then uses an algorithm to determine whether I'm walking or running (as opposed to standing still or driving in a car).

 But how good is it at figuring out when I'm walking?
+95% accuracy?
+99%?
+99.9%?

-I decided to find out how well I could design an algorithm to differentiate walking from staying still (as well as from other activities).
+Since Fitbit probably won't release its code anytime soon, I decided to find out how well I could design an algorithm to differentiate walking from staying still (as well as from other activities).
 After a quick google search, I found a dataset of 3-axial accelerometer from an academic experiment on the UC Irvine Machine Learning Repository.
 The data originally come from [SmartLab](www.smartlab.ws) at the University of Genova.
 You can download the data [here](https://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions).

 # Loading the Accelerometer and Gyroscope Data

 The data are pre-split into training and test sets, so we'll read them in separately.
 To get the feature names and the activity labels, we have to read separate files too.
-Let's load the data and take a quick look.

 ```python
 import pandas as pd